 How long does it take to understand Spanish speakers naturally?

-Most learners reach comfortable B1 listening comprehension — understanding clear speech on familiar topics at near-native speed — after 200–400 hours of focused listening, typically over 12–18 months at 30 minutes per day.
+Most learners reach comfortable B1 listening comprehension after 200–400 hours of focused listening, typically over 12–18 months at 30 minutes per day.
 Understanding casual, fast, or heavily accented speech (B2+) typically requires 400–700 total listening hours.
-The key variable is volume: total hours of engaged listening at an appropriate difficulty level.
+The key variable is total hours of engaged listening at an appropriate difficulty level.

 Reading and listening draw on overlapping but distinct skills.
-Reading gives you time to process; listening requires real-time processing of a continuous speech stream where words blur together, sounds reduce, and you cannot go back.
-Your reading vocabulary is a necessary foundation, but listening comprehension also requires training your ear to segment the speech stream — which only comes from listening practice, not from more reading or grammar study.
+Reading gives you time to process; listening requires real-time decoding of a continuous speech stream where words blur together and sounds reduce.
+Your reading vocabulary is a necessary foundation, but listening comprehension also requires training your ear to segment speech — which only comes from listening practice.

 What is the best resource for improving Spanish listening comprehension?